datafold/data-diff/README.md

 **Under construction!**

-Python library for querying SQL databases.
+Sqeleton is a Python library for querying SQL databases.

 It consists of -